inpsyde/wp-app-container/README.md

 );
 ```

 The just-registered package ID is passed as first argument by the hook.
-By default the package ID is the same as the class, but that can be easily changed, so to be dependant on a package it is necessary to know the ID it uses.
+By default the package ID is the FQCN of the provider class, but that can be easily changed, so to be dependant on a package it is necessary to know the ID it uses.

 ### Providers workflow

 As already stated multiple times, the scope of the library is to provide a common ground for service registration and bootstrapping of all packages that compose a website.

-This means that it is necessary to allow generic libraries, MU plugins, plugins, and themes, to register their services, which means that application should "wait" for all of those packages to be available.
+This means that it is necessary to allow generic libraries, MU plugins, plugins, and themes, to register their services, which means that, in theory, application should "wait" for all of those packages to be available.
-However, at same time, it is very possible that some packages will need at an early stage in the WordPress loading workflow.
+However, at same time, it is very possible that some packages will need to run at an early stage in the WordPress loading workflow.

-To satisfy both these requirements, the application _might_ run its "bootstrapping procedure" **from one to three times**, depending on when `App::boot()` is called for first time.
+To satisfy both these requirements, the `App` class runs its "bootstrapping procedure" **from one to three times**, depending on when `App::boot()` is called for first time.

-If `App::boot()` is called first time **before `plugins_loaded`** hook, it will automatically called again at `plugins_loaded` and `init`.
+If `App::boot()` is called first time **before `plugins_loaded`** hook, it will automatically called again at `plugins_loaded` and again at `init`.
 For a total of 3 times.

-If `App::boot()` is called first time **after (or during) `plugins_loaded`  and before `init`** it will automatically called again at `init`.
+If `App::boot()` is called first time **after (or during) `plugins_loaded` , but before `init`** it will automatically called again at `init`.
 For a total of 2 times.

 If `App::boot()` is called first time **during `init`** it will not be called again, so will run once in total.